EthanAlexanderAnderson/spud-bot/README.md

 ## Dream Journal Game Commands:

 - /dreamplay [flag] - Get a random dream.
-Flags: none = normal, c = censor names
+Flags: none = normal, c = censor names, f = include fakes

 - /dreamreveal - Reveal the dreamer of the random dream

 - /dreamadd [dreamer name] [dream] - Add a dream to the database

+- /dreamfake [faker name] [fake dream] - Add a fake dream for the alternative gamemode

 - /dreamcount - Number of dreams in the database